pulibrary/ops-catchall/projects/springshare_docs/libwizard/forms.md

 ## Forms

 Forms in LibWizard can be embedded in other parts of the LibApps system as well as on webpages via <iframe> codes.
+They are useful for capturing information on websites and features include: a drag and drop interface for adding questions/content, skip logic and if/then statements, ability to email submissions to any users.

+To create/manage forms:

 1. In LibWizard, open the ```Forms``` tab in the top navigation.
 2. From the main dashboard, you can click to view a form's URL/Code, # of Submissions, # Items in the form, and you can preview a form or move it to a folder by clicking the three dots in the ```Actions``` column on the right.